Table of Contents [Hide]

 How to Diagnos Hemolytic Anemia?

-If your doctor suspects hemolytic anemia, they may perform a series of tests to see if you do or don’t suffer from hemolytic anemia.
+If your doctor suspects hemolytic anemia, they may perform a series of tests to see if you do or don’t suffer from hemolytic anemia, before undergoing hemolytic anemia treatment.
 Your primary care doctor can help diagnose anemia and also refer you to a specialist called a hematologist for further testing.
 Your primary care physician will look into your medical and family history.
 They will ask you detailed questions about your symptoms, your medical history, and your family history of diseases.
 The questions they will ask specifically include if anyone in your family has anemia, do you have any diagnosed medical disorder, and are you currently taking any medication among other things.
 This will help your doctor determine if you are a candidate for further tests for anemia.

 Your primary care doctor will also perform a physical exam to look for any signs of anemia.
 They may check your eyes and skin for jaundice, listen to your heart to see if you present with a rapid or irregular heartbeat, feel your abdomen to check the condition of your spleen.
 Next, you will be referred to a blood test to check your blood count.
 Blood tests help measure your hemoglobin levels and they’re usually enough for the diagnosis of anemia as a low level of hemoglobin in the blood is always a sign of anemia.
 Blood tests can also check your complete red blood cell count as well.
 Any abnormal results can indicate hemolytic anemia or a different blood disorder.